-ATF referred the case against Mr. Iknadosian to the US Attorney's office for prosecution, but both federal and state prosecutors were unable to obtain a conviction.
+ATF referred the case against Mr. Iknadosian to the U.S. Attorney's office for prosecution, but both federal and state prosecutors were unable to obtain a conviction.

-While the vast majority of licensed firearms dealers operate their businesses responsibly, a small percentage engage in irresponsible business practices that contribute a major portion of trafficked guns.
+While the vast majority of licensed firearms dealers operate their businesses responsibly, a small percentage engages in irresponsible business practices that contribute a major portion of trafficked guns.
 In fact, 90% of guns used in crime are traced to 5% of gun dealers, according to the Brady Center to Prevent Gun Violence.

 These irresponsible gun dealers play a disproportionate role in gun trafficking.
-According to a 2000 ATF report, gun dealers were involved in less than 10% of gun trafficking investigations, but were associated with nearly half of all trafficked guns.
+According to a report ATF published in the year 2000, gun dealers were involved in less than 10% of gun trafficking investigations, but were associated with nearly half of all trafficked guns.

-As described below, ATF lacks the resources and authority to shut down many dealers that are providing these guns.
+As described below, ATF lacks the resources and authority to shut down dealers that are providing these guns.
 State regulation can help.